georgesittas/rlfap-solver/README.md

 # RLFAP Solver

-[Radio Link Frequency Assignment](https://miat.inrae.fr/schiex/rlfap.shtml) is an NP-hard optimization problem, where we aim to provide communication channels from limited spectral resources whilst keeping to a minimum the interference suffered by those whishing to communicate in a given radio communication network.
+[Radio Link Frequency Assignment](https://miat.inrae.fr/schiex/rlfap.shtml) is an NP-hard optimization problem, where we aim to assign frequencies to a set of radio links defined between pairs of sites in order to avoid interferences.
 The solver implemented in this repo utilizes [AIMA's CSP code repo](https://github.com/aimacode/aima-python).

 ## CSP Modelling